Chamonix

-Chamonix-Mont-Blanc (/fr/; Chamôni-Mont-Blanc; Sciamonì (no longer in use)), more commonly known simply as Chamonix (Chamôni), (Note: English pronunciation: /ˈʃæməni, -mɒni/ SHAM-ə-nee-,_--on-ee, /ˌʃɑːmoʊˈniː/ SHAH-moh-NEE.)
-(Note: Formerly spelled Chamounix.) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in Southeastern France.
-It was the site of the first Winter Olympics, held in 1924.
+Chamonix-Mont-Blanc (/fr/; Chamôni-Mont-Blanc), more commonly known simply as Chamonix (Chamôni), (Note: English pronunciation: /ˈʃæməni, -mɒni/ SHAM-ə-nee-,_--on-ee, /ˌʃɑːmoʊˈniː/ SHAH-moh-NEE.)
+(Note: Formerly spelled Chamounix.) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in southeastern France.
+It hosted the first Winter Olympics, held in 1924.

 Chamonix is situated in the French Alps just north of Mont Blanc, the highest mountain in Western Europe.
 Between the peaks of the Aiguilles Rouges and the notable Aiguille du Midi, it borders both Switzerland and Italy.
 It is one of the oldest ski resorts in France, popular with alpinists and mountain enthusiasts.
 Via the cable car lift to the Aiguille du Midi it is possible to access the off-piste ski run of the Vallée Blanche ('white valley').

 Name

 The name Campum munitum, meaning fortified plain or field, had been used as early as 1091.
 By 1283 the name had been abbreviated to a similar form to the modern Chamonis.
 Other forms through the ages include Chamouny in 1581, Chamony in 1652, Chamouni in 1786, and the particular spelling Chamonix from 1793.

 As with many polysyllabic Arpitan anthroponyms, the final -x marks oxytonic stress (on the last syllable), whereas the final -z indicates paroxytonic stress (on the penultimate syllable) and should not be pronounced, although in French it is often mispronounced due to hypercorrection.